nyffchanium/argoclima-integration/info.md

 [-] _not supported by the device_\
 [x] _not implemented_

-\* This only affects the value displayed on the device and the webinterface.
+\* This only affects the value displayed on the device and the web interface.
 \*\* Not visible in the frontend.

 {% if not installed %}